I build content engines that compound.

 What happened

-A 10-step manual process collapsed into a single workflow.
-Tools like AirOps charge thousands a month for similar pipelines — this one runs on an API key.
-Blog visibility is up 188% YoY.
+A 20–30 minute manual process collapsed into one or two clicks.
+Tools like AirOps charge thousands a month for similar pipelines; this one runs on an API key.

 Field notes & walkthrough